-This article is the first in a three-part series looking at version 3.5 of Morphisec Unified Threat Prevention platform.
+This article is the first in a three-part series looking at Morphisec version 3.5 - Unified Threat Prevention platform.
 Next week we take a deep dive into the new Attack Trajectory and the ways that this powerful tool can be used.
 Subscribe to this blog to receive notifications when the rest of the series goes live!

 Organizations struggling to balance the necessity for protection from advanced cyberthreats against the very real requirements to simplify their security operations and stay within budget, just got handed a sizable new weapon.
 Morphisec has announced version 3.5 of our Unified Threat Prevention Platform, which makes it easier for companies to replace legacy AV with a far more secure alternative at no additional cost.
 At the same time, the new Morphisec Unified Security Center provides end-to-end visibility across all blocked attacks so security teams can better understand and address the threats their organization faces.